ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 ngobies <- sum (which_fish("reef", "habitat", fish.data[goby]) )
 ````

-Note that summing the list of true/false values returned gives the total number of matches.
+Note that summing the list of true/false values returned gives the total
-This tells us that there are `ri I(nlabrids) ir` labrid species associated with reefs,
+number of matches.
+This tells us that there are `ri I(nlabrids) ir`
-and `ri I(ngobies) ir` goby species associated with reefs.
+labrid species associated with reefs, and `ri I(ngobies) ir` goby species
+associated with reefs.
+This example illustrates the power of accessing the
+FishBase data: Gobies are routinely listed as the biggest group of reef
+fishes (e.g. Bellwood and Wainwright, 2002) but this is because there are
+more species in *Gobiidae* than any other family of reef fish.
+When we count
+the species in each group that live on reefs we find that labrids are actually
+the most species-rich group on reefs.

 # Integration of analyses